Authored by the expert who managed and guided the team behind the Chile Property Pack

 What long-term economic factors will shape property prices in Santiago?

-The three most important long-term economic factors that will shape Santiago property prices over the next decade are: Chile's inflation-targeting monetary framework (which keeps UF-denominated prices stable in real terms), the depth and accessibility of the mortgage market, and the pace of transport infrastructure expansion.
+Over the next decade, the three most important long-term economic factors shaping Santiago property prices will be the stability of Chile's inflation-targeting framework (which determines how UF-priced properties behave in real terms), the depth and accessibility of mortgage credit (which determines how large the buyer pool is at any given price level), and the pace and quality of urban infrastructure investment (which reshapes relative neighborhood desirability).

 You'll also find a much more detailed analysis in our pack about real estate in Santiago.